Seoul is a huge metropolis. Like Tokyo, there’s so much to see and do that you’ll need about five days to cover the city’s top tourist attractions.

 Gangneung is located on the eastern coast of South Korea so much of its appeal is intertwined with the sea and the outdoors.
 Some of its most popular sites include Youngjin Beach, Gyeongpo Lake, Soldaram Bridge, and Sodol Adeulbawi Park.

-How to Get There: The fastest way to Gangneung station is by KTX high-speed train.
+How to Get There: One of the fastest ways to Gangneung station is by KTX high-speed train.

 15. Sokcho / Seoraksan National Park